"There’s no time like the present." The old adage is always true, and now even…

 When you want to attract clients, keep clients and enjoy a good reputation, it is super important to communicate clearly and honestly.
-The way scopists communicate with court reporters is a big part of earning repeat business.
+The way scopists handle their court reporters is a big part of earning repeat business.
 From the time a court reporter asks if you can work on a transcript until the time you turn that transcript in, here are 6 important communication skills scopists can use.

 1. Consider – What is your current workload?
 Look through the transcripts you currently have to see how many pages you’ve already got in the queue and their turnaround times.
 If you can realistically fit this transcript into your existing work schedule, great.
 If there’s probably no way you can do it, let the court reporter know right up front.
 Saying you can’t do it is way better than saying you can and then failing to deliver on time, or not responding to their email at all.